-Leading with Love is a concept that not many have experimented with in the workplace, but because of Adam it is a practice that I will always employ.
+Leading with Love is a concept that not many have experimented with within the workplace, but because of Adam, it is a practice that I will always employ.

 Adam taught me that no matter how audacious of a goal a team is facing, no matter how hard the days may get in its pursuit; the best path forward is to always lead from a place of empathy and deep caring.